 Click the icons showing a hand writing on paper to view the readme files for each item.
 Click the tabs to the right of these in order from top to bottom to install each item one at a time.
-After installing each item, you must reboot the system before moving on to the next item on the list.
-You should install everything here except for the SUPER Doctor utility, which is optional.
-The Security and Graphics Drivers support multiple languages.
-Click the arrows to pull down a menu of choices.
+After installing each item marked "Reboot System", you must reboot the system before moving on to the next item on the list.
+You should install everything here except for the Security Drivers and the Super Doctor utility, which are optional.
+The Security Drivers support multiple languages.
+Click the arrow to pull down a menu of choices.
 The bottom icon with a CD on it allows you to view the entire contents of the CD.